 Have you ever wanted to pull up equipment downtime, total labor hours, or costs associated with each equipment item?
 If you have, you’ll know that it’s not too easy with an Excel spreadsheet.
 Even if you are able to produce these reports, they cannot be saved.
 So, when you go back to run the same report, you will need to recreate it entirely.

-Excel vs. CMMS: In a CMMS, the reports and dashboards produce this information automatically, in real time.
-So, you can reference it at your convenience and even pull the information directly from the system into a downloadable format.
-You can use these reports to make data-driven decisions about your team, equipment, and other facility needs.
+Excel vs. CMMS: With CMMS software, the reporting and analytics function offers reports and dashboards with this information automatically, in real time.
+So, you can reference it at your convenience and even pull the information directly from connected downtime tracking software into a downloadable format.
+You can use these reports to make data-driven decisions about your team, equipment, and other facility management needs.

 4. Maintain and organize all past, present, and future work orders